wamdy/ConvertOneNote2MarkDown/docs/README.md

 permalink: /index.html
 ---

+# Ownership of this project has been transferred to @theohbrothers.
+Please go to https://github.com/theohbrothers/ConvertOneNote2MarkDown-v2 to get the most recent, and significantly improved, versions!

 Credit for this script goes to the wizard @SjoerdV who created the original script [here](https://github.com/SjoerdV/ConvertOneNote2MarkDown).
 I've taken it and made a variety of modifications and improvements.

 # Convert OneNote to MarkDown